-a.
+- a.
 Members of Council shall serve and be seen to serve their constituents in a conscientious and diligent manner.
 Members of Council recognize the public's right to reasonable access to information in relation to how decisions are made.
-The public's right to access however must be balanced against the requirement to protect the legitimate interests of the City and the respect for approved policies of the City.
+The public's right to access however must be balanced against the requirement to protect the legitimate interests of the City and the respect for approved policies of the City. - b.
+Members of Council are expected to perform their duties in office and arrange their private affairs in a manner that promotes public confidence and will bear close public scrutiny. - c.
+Members of Council shall seek to serve the public interest by upholding both the letter of the law and the spirit of the laws and policies established by the Federal parliament, Ontario legislature, and by City Council.
+The provisions of this Code are intended to be applied in concert with existing legislation and go beyond the minimum standards of behaviour set out in current federal and provincial statutes.

-b.
+a.
 Members of Council should be committed to performing their functions with integrity and to avoiding the improper use of the influence of their office, and private conflicts of interest, both apparent and real.
 Members of Council shall also not extend in the discharge of their official duties, preferential treatment to Family Members, organizations or groups in which they or their Family Members have a direct or indirect pecuniary interest.